dbmover/core/README.md

 All hooks are _optional_.

 Each hook receives three arguments: the DSN, the username and the password.
-If the username wasn't supplied (see above) they will receive just two arguments.
+If the username wasn't supplied (see above) the system user name is passed.
 These arguments can be used to (re)connect to the database if needed.

 ## Running DbMover
 Simply execute `vendor/bin/dbmover`, optionally supplying username/password as